+Happiness (noun): \hap-pi-ness\

-HAPPINESS (NOUN): \ HAP-PI-NESS\ 1.
-A state of well-being and contentment
+1. A state of well-being and contentment.

-Well-being, contentment, pleasure, meaning-what do these words all mean?
-Online dictionaries say they mean happiness, but do we know what happiness really is?
-It is desired by all, yet looks different to everyone.
+Well-being, contentment, pleasure; what do these words mean?
+The online dictionaries say they mean happiness, but do we know what happiness really is?
+It is desired by all yet looks different to everyone.
 Is happiness simply increased levels of dopamine and serotonin?
 Was Aristotle onto something when he said that happiness is the achievement of health, wealth, knowledge, and friends?
 What about Plato and his idea that happiness is the highest aim of moral conduct?
 Or is it really just whatever we want it to be?

-CAMMY (NOUN) : \ CAM-MY \
+Cammy (noun): \cam-my\